SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/BasicProgramFunctions/File.md

 #### Import Widget

-After the user selects the file/files to be read, a menu will appear asking the user to define the type of data being read as seen below (<a href="#ImportWidget">Figure 5.2</a>).
+After the user selects the file/files to be read, a menu will appear asking the user to define the type of data being read as seen below.

 ![ImportWidget](../../Seg3DBasicFunctionality_figures/ImportWidget.png)
 *When importing data or label masks, the user is prompted to define the type of data being read.*